Omnichannel Fulfillment for 3PLs - Challenges and Solutions

 Onboarding a cloud-based platform through monthly or quarterly subscriptions can get them going in a matter of days and weeks.
 They should also invest in digital data capture devices like scanners, barcode printers, and mobile PDAs.

-One of Hopstack’s 3PL customers went from 110 picks an hour to 300 picks an hour by empowering the pickers with high-velocity mobile scanners powered by Hopstack’s 3pl warehouse software.
+One of Hopstack’s 3PL software customers went from 110 picks an hour to 300 picks an hour by empowering the pickers with high-velocity mobile scanners powered by Hopstack’s 3pl warehouse software.

 Some of the 3PLs especially the mid-sized ones with a national presence can focus on moving up the value chain to provide that managed value-added services to the brands as some of the previously mentioned 4PLs do.
 It's easier once the 3PLs become more tech-savvy and good at the digital game.